kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 1. In Chainweaver, click **Contracts** in the navigation panel.

    After you click Contracts, Chainweaver displays two working areas.
-   The left side enables you to view and edit contract code and execute commands interactively.
+   The left side displays a sample contract in an editor that you can use to view and edit contract code and execute commands interactively.
-   The right side enables you to navigate, view details, and test operations for contracts you have deployed.
+   The right side provides controls that enable you to navigate between contracts, view contract details, and test operations for contracts you have deployed.

-2. On the right side in Contracts, click **Module Explorer**.
+2. On the right side of Contracts, click **Module Explorer**.

 3. Under Deployed Contracts, search for the `hello-world` contract.

 4. Click **View**  to display details about the smart contract.
-   For example, you can see that this contract has two functions—`set-message` and `greet`—and one capability defined.
+   For example, you can see that this contract has one function—`say-hello`—defined.

 ## Execute a read-only command